wriley/DayZBanditAI/README.md

 - <b>Note</b>: DZAI version 0.03+ should work with any DayZ mission file.
 However for DayZ mods not listed above, no AI units will spawn from buildings and default DayZ loot tables will be used to generate AI loadouts.
 You will have to create and add your own configuration file to create new spawn points.
 AI may also be randomly spawned by modifying the DZAI_spawnRandom variable.

 Version 0.07 Patch 1&2 Update:
+Note: Due to the number of changes added shortly after 0.06 was planned for release, 0.06 and 0.07 will be fully released together.
+Changes made in 0.06 and earlier are archived in changelog.txt

 - [NEW] Dynamically-spawned triggers are now spawned using road positions using SHK_pos.
 Spawn range extended from 4000m to 4500m.
 Patrol distance decreased from 350m to 300m/waypoint (Author's note: Watch out for road ambushes!)
 - [NEW] If an AI unit is killed, there can be a chance for the group leader to investigate the killer's last known position.
 (Note: Experimental feature, chance must be set manually in dayz_ai_variables)